PurdueCAM2Project/universityentrepreneurs/source/preface.rst

 Who Should Read This Book?
 --------------------------

-We do not expect that this book will be available at airport bookstores for recreational reading on planes.
-Instead, This book is written for specific audience: university students, professors, and administrators (department chairs, deans, presidents).
+This book is written for specific audience: university students, professors, administrators (department chairs, deans, presidents), as well as anyone that wants to connect entrepreneurship with education.
 Many topics are related to the environments in universities.
 If you have no close relationship with any university for any reason, you will probably find this book irrelevant to you.

 .. note::